Karmabunny/sprout3/documentation/v43-upgrade.md

+## Model Queries

+We've created a base class for model queries.
+This provides a common base for Sprout extensions on top of Pdb.

+However, this means all model queries must extend `Sprout\Helpers\ModelQuery`.
+Existing sites that have already extended `PdbModelQuery` can easily switch their base class.
+But yes, this was an unwitting breaking change.

 ### Raw SQL conditions

 PDB v1.0 no longer accepts 'unsafe' string conditions for it's `buildClause()` helpers and related `PdbQuery` methods.